burgercrisis/DrivenByMoss-SCALES/devplans/push-parameter-sequencer-mode.md

 > **Important**: Even in `RAMP` mode, the script purposefully **does not spam CCs**.
 It simply places CC points at each active step and relies on Bitwig’s internal ramping between these points.

+### Storage and Synchronization

+- The parameter pattern is **stored in-memory inside the Parameter Sequencer view**.
+- When entering or re-syncing the view, data is **re-derived from the current Bitwig clip** (CC points and, where possible, curve/slope metadata).
+- There is no separate persistent store: the **clip itself is the source of truth** for long-term storage.

 ---

 ## MIDI / Automation Mapping